 - Let go of any tension in your perineum.
 Asking your care provider to apply warm compresses there may help you push.

 - What a mix of feelings excitement, joy, awe, and relief!

 - Your baby is placed on your abdomen and you can both take in each other as you begin skin-to-skin care.

 - The baby's cord is cut, optimally when it is done pulsing with rich blood from your placenta.

 - The placenta is delivered, usually within the first 10 minutes.

 - Your health-care provider will make sure you are comfortable.
 Cold compresses are often applied to the perineum to ease discomfort and reduce swelling.

-- Many women get after-pains or “the shakes” after childbirth.
+- Many women get after-pains (uterine cramps) and the shakes after childbirth.

 - Touch, caress and cuddle your baby without time constraints.
 Keep him skin-to-skin with you from the moment of birth.